 Our extensive range of operators ensure that our client’s needs are fully met.
 We can configure the operators to open on fire alarm or alternatively, always close fully to maintain the integrity of fire doors.

-We can design a secure system to suit your requirements or interface the new automation with your existing access control system.
-For more information please click here Activation & Access Control.
+All installations are fully compliant with the requirements of the Equality Act 2010 We can design a secure system to suit your requirements or interface the new automation with your existing access control system.